tangentsoft/mysqlpp/HACKERS.md

 [rmu]: https://tangentsoft.com/mysqlpp/file/README-Unix.txt

-## Bootstrapping the Library Using Only Windows
+## <a id="winbs"></a>Bootstrapping the Library Using Only Windows

-The thing that makes bootstrapping on Windows difficult is that one of the required steps uses a Unix-centric tool, `autoconf`.
-This section is about working out a way to get that working on Windows, or avoiding the need for it, so you can get on with hacking on MySQL++ on Windows.
+The thing that makes bootstrapping on Windows difficult is that one of the required steps uses a Unix-centric tool, Autoconf.
+This section gives alternatives for either getting Autoconf working on Windows or avoiding the need for it.

-The thing `autoconf` does that's relevant to Windows builds of MySQL++ is that it substitutes the current MySQL++ version number into several source files.
+The thing Autoconf does that's relevant to Windows builds of MySQL++ is that it substitutes the current MySQL++ version number into several source files.
 This allows us to change the version number in just one place — `configure.ac` — and have it applied to all these other places.
-Until you do this step, an Fossil checkout of MySQL++ won't build, because these files with the version numbers in them won't be generated.
+Until you do this step, a Fossil checkout of MySQL++ won't build, because these files with the version numbers in them won't be generated.